Acosix/alfresco-utility/README.md

 - Minor enhancements to Surf Dojo widget dependency collection (JSON instead of RegEx-parsing instead of JSON model; improved RegEx-pattern for dependencies detection in JS source files)
 - Minor enhancements to Surf CSS dependency collection (JSON instead of RegEx-parsing of JSON model; improved RegEx-pattern for dependencies detection in JS source files) - effectively adding the ability to load additional CSS files via JSON model
 - Enhanced local web script container addressing an [issue](https://issues.alfresco.com/jira/browse/ALF-21949) with the Surf extensibility handling interfering with AbstractWebScript implementations that directly stream a response to the client
+- Extensible, structured code editor for d:content property form fields, based on the Ace editor (from Cloud9 IDE) - HTML variant provided as a base reference

 # Maven usage